The Geosiphon symbiosis

 Both symbiosis partners live in the upper layer and on the surface of humid soil, where they get in contact.
 The interaction is specific by two means: i) only certain Nostoc punctiforme strains are suitable to form this symbiosis, ii) for a successful interaction with the fungus, Nostoc has to be differentiated into a specific stage.
 This is represented by an early immobile stage of the cyanobacterial developmental cycle, the so called primordium (Mollenhauer et al. 1996).
 The motile filaments (hormogonia) and late primordial as well as vegetative stages of Nostoc are not recognized by the fungus.
 When contacting Nostoc, the tip of the fungal hypha bulges out and surrounds part of a cyanobacterial filament, thus incorporating the Nostoc cells (Fig. 5).
 Usually, 5-15 Nostoc cells are taken up during this process, whereas the heterocysts are never incorporated but ‘cut off' by the fungus (see below).
 These events are documented in a scientific film available in German and English (Mollenhauer and Mollenhauer 1997).

 Fig. 5.
 CLSM projection of a short hyphae branching from a main hyphae (horizontally oriented, 4-6 µm in diameter) and ‘bulging out’ to enclose a part of a Nostoc filament.
 The extracellular polysaccharides of Nostoc and the outer layer of the fungal cell wall are labelled by the fluorescence-coupled lectin ConA (green).
 The Nostoc cells (red autofluorescence, ~4x3 µm in size) that are taken up by the fungal structure show strong deformations and irregular and reduced pigment fluorescence.
+All pictures are under copyright.

 Studies on the development of the Geosiphon-Nostoc symbiosis showed that a successful interaction depends on the appropriate developmental stage of the cyanobacterium (Mollenhauer et al. 1996, Wolf and Schüßler 2005).
 The life cycle of Nostoc starts from akinetes (spore-like resting stages) leading to vegetative colonies.
 These colonies release motile trichomes (hormogonia) which are positively phototactic in dim light and negatively in strong light.
 As a consequence, the hormogonia often congregate just below the soil surface where they spread and meet their symbiotic partners.
 They eventually undergo a transformation into an aseriate stage called primordium.
 This then differentiates into so called vegetative cells, which divide and form gelatinous colonies (‘thalli’).
 Only the very early primordial stage of Nostoc can interact with the fungal partner to give rise to the symbiotic consortium.